2nd Special Squadron (Japanese Navy): 2nd Special Squadron

 By the end of the war ships belonging to the squadron had accompanied 788 Allied ships, including transports carrying 700,000 troops.
 They engaged German and Austro–Hungarian submarines on 38 occasions failing however to sink any.
 In December 1918, Izumo, accompanied by the destroyers Hinoki and Yanagi, sailed from Malta to Scapa Flow to assume control of seven captured German U-boats as prizes of war.
 The crew of the ships took part in the 1919 Paris and London Victory Parades.
-They returned to Malta with the U-boats in March 1919 and Nisshin accompanied eight destroyers and the U-boats to Japan, while Izumo made port calls at Naples, Genoa and Marseilles before arriving in Japan with the remaining destroyers on 2 July 1919.
+They returned to Malta with the U-boats in March 1919 and Nisshin accompanied eight destroyers and the U-boats to Japan, while Izumo made port calls at Naples, Genoa and Marseille before arriving in Japan with the remaining destroyers on 2 July 1919.

 A memorial commemorating the fallen servicemen from Sakaki was opened at the Kalkara Naval Cemetery in Malta.